fizzed/stork/README.md

 Stork provides a combination of plugins to various build systems like Maven and SBT as well as command-line apps for similiar and additional utilities.
+However, even if a plugin isn't provided, you can always just call the command-line version, code a plugin (and submit a pull request to add it), or tap into the main core library.

 ## Stork Maven Plugin